 - There a common feature in the success of all sciences (math and physics), and this common feature is that, at some point of history, reason was taken as the leader instead of the follower: - 1.
 Math: Figures vs reason - 2.
-Physics: experience vs experimentation - Kant's idea is to engage metaphysics in the same kind of change of viewpoint, hence a kind of Copernican Revolution
+Physics: experience vs experimentation - Kant's idea is to engage metaphysics in the same kind of change of viewpoint, which he compares to the Copernican Revolution